Slow Cooker Bread Pudding made with day-old French bread, flavored with milk, butter, and cinnamon and studded with plump, juicy raisins.

 Ingredients

-- 8 cups 1-inch cubes day-old French bread
+- 8 cups 1-inch bread cubes from a day-old French or Italian loaf

 - ½ cup raisins optional